 The only complaint was that it takes some effort to snap on the lids.
 But then the lids don’t come off unexpectedly.

 You might be seeing a trend here: many of the breastfed baby bottles have names that refer to Nature.
-That’s not surprising as they try hard to imitate a real breast and nipple.
+That’s not surprising as they try hard to imitate a real bottle and breast.

-For example, this one even mimics the stretch and squish.
+For example, this Tommee Tippee bottle even mimics the stretch and squish.
 It’s soft, it’s wide, and it’s shaped realistically.